Santorini Food Tour – Best Local Food & Restaurants

 2. Tomatokeftedes — Santorini Tomato Fritters

-If Santorini had a single dish it could claim as entirely its own, it would be tomatokeftedes.
-These crispy, herb-flecked fritters are made from the island’s legendary cherry tomatoes — small, wrinkled, intensely sweet fruits that grow without irrigation in the volcanic ash.
-Because the vines are forced to dig deep for moisture, the resulting tomatoes have a sugar concentration and umami depth that commercial tomatoes cannot replicate.
-Mixed with fresh spearmint, onion, and flour, then shallow-fried until golden, tomatokeftedes are served as a mezze and eaten warm.
-Every cook on the island has their own ratio, their own herb blend, and their own fiercely defended secret.
-Chase the version made with tomatoes from local producers between July and September when the harvest peaks.
+These are the dish.
+If Santorini owns one thing completely, it’s tomatokeftedes — crispy, herb-flecked fritters made from the island’s cherry tomatoes.
+Small, wrinkled, and almost absurdly sweet, these tomatoes grow without irrigation in volcanic ash.
+The vines go deep for moisture, and the result is a sugar concentration and umami intensity that commercially grown tomatoes genuinely cannot replicate.
+Mixed with fresh spearmint, onion, and flour, then shallow-fried until golden, they’re served as mezze and eaten warm.
+Every cook has their own ratio and their own fiercely defended herb blend.
+Come between July and September when the harvest peaks and local producers are selling direct — that’s when these are at their absolute best.

 3. Chlorotyri — Fresh Goat Cheese